 VCU’s 31st annual Festival of Winds, Brass and Percussion will be held on Saturday, January 20, 2018.
 VCU’s Monroe Park Campus Students must be nominated by their instrumental music or private teachers in the fall and invitations are issued in December.

-The cost for attending the festival is a nominal fee of $30, which includes lunch at the VCU dining hall and a pizza dinner before the concert.
+The cost for attending the festival is a nominal fee of $30, which includes lunch at the VCU dining hall.
 A free t-shirt is included for participants who register before January 5.

 Each student should bring:

 - A collapsible music stand labeled with your name

 - Concert attire — no band uniforms, just nice, dress-up clothes

 - Your instruments

 One of the most exciting features of the Festival of Winds is the unique ensemble experiences that are offered.
 Rarely do students have the opportunity to perform within ensembles made up of just the instruments from their instrument family.